Until his death in the early 1990s, Harrison Fitch rooted for the basketball team that stood by him when racists on an opposing team refused to play.

 On Jan.
 28, the team rode to New London and suited up to play the U.S. Coast Guard Academy Bears.

 Just before the game, the Bears entered a protest: They would not play if Fitch played.

-The Coast Guard said more than half its students were from the South, and ‘there had been a long tradition that no ‘negro’ players be allowed to engage in contests at the Academy.’
+The Coast Guard said more than half its students were from the South.
+There also “had been a long tradition that no “negro” players could engage in contests at the Academy.”

 The Connecticut State players threatened to leave.
 The coaches argued.
 The Connecticut State players began to warm up with Fitch, shooting, and passing with him in a show of solidarity.

-What is clear is that Harrison B. Fitch didn’t get a minute of playing time, and Coach John Heldman never explained why he benched him.
+What is clear is that Fitch didn’t get a minute of playing time, and Coach John Heldman never explained why he benched him.

 Fitch left Connecticut State at the end of the term, transferring to American International College in Springfield, Mass.
-There he met his wife, Hazel Brandrum, with whom he had two sons, Charles and Harrison Jr., known as Brooks.
+There he met his wife, Hazel Brandrum.
+They had two sons, Charles and Harrison Jr., known as Brooks.